- Get link

 4. Put up/take down holiday decorations

-Task: Before you hang decorations, make sure to replace your old, incandescent lightbulbs with LED lights, which stay cooler and decrease
+Task: Before you hang decorations, make sure to replace your old, incandescent lightbulbs with LED lights, which stay cooler and decrease fire risk.

 Shortcut: If you hang lights in the same place each year, install permanent hangers, which will save time every year thereafter.
 When you take down the lights, keep them from tangling by winding them around a cord holder or heavy cardboard, or threading them in and around an old Pringles can.